mkiziltay/Weather-App/README.md

 # Weather-App
-* android weather app, uses webpage and Jsoup for parsing.
+* android weather app, uses webpage and Jsoup Library for parsing.
 * parsing with Jsoup
 * Web page from -weather.com-
 * for educational